dedis/cothority/byzcoin/README.md

  correct.
 This technique enables nodes to synchronise and replay blocks to compute the most up-to-date leader.

+## Creation of Blocks

+This is the path a transaction takes from the client to the block:

+1. A client creates a `ClientTransaction` and sends it to one or more nodes.
+ Sending it to more than one node increases the probability that at least one node correctly forwards the `ClientTransaction`.

+2. The nodes send the `ClientTransaction` to the leader.

+2.a If the leader is not responding, they send the `ClientTransaction` to the other nodes, indicating that the node failed to send the transaction.
+ Every node that fails to send such a transaction to the leader will start requesting a viewchange.

+3. The leader verifies it's a new `ClientTransaction`, and then puts the `ClientTransction` in a queue.
+As the client might have sent the `ClientTransaction` to multiple nodes, the leader might receive them more than once, so he has to make sure that only unique `ClientTransaction`s are included in the queue.

+4. If no block is being verified, the leader starts a new _proposed_ block:

+5. The leader collects as many `ClientTransaction`s from the queue as possible, assuring that the resulting proposed block is smaller than the `MaxBlockSize`.

+6. The leader creates a proposed block and fills the header with the backward-links, the timestamp, and the other information of the skipchain.

+7. Then the leader executes every `ClientTransaction` in order, updating the temporary state of the blockchain after every execution.
+Valid transactions are marked as `Accepted = true` and update the temporary state, while failing transactions are included with `Accepted = false` and don't update the temporary state.
+ Every `ClientTransaction` is given the temporary state as it was after the previous transaction.
+So depending on the ordering the accepted `ClientTransaction`s might differ.

+8. Once the leader executed all transactions, it stores the Merkle tree root hash of the temporary state in the proposed block header, and the `ClientTransaction`s together with the `Accepted` flags in the body of the proposed block.

+9. Then the leader sends the proposed block to all followers.
+Now every follower verifies that the `ClientTransaction`s actually execute and produce the same `Accepted` flags as given by the leader.
+The followers also verify that the temporary Merkle tree root hash is the same as given by the leader.

+10. Every follower that is OK with the proposed block signs the forward-link from the previous block to the proposed block and sends it to the leader.
+The signature is quite complicated and described in the ByzCoin paper.
+It is done over various rounds with a prepare and a commit phase.
+One long-running bug is the fact that a view-change after a successful prepare phase does not take into account the proposed block, but creates another proposed block.

+11. Once the leader has enough signatures `#nodes - int((#nodes-1)/3)`, he finalizes the forward-link and sends it to the followers.

+12. Every follower that receives the forward-link will verify it, and if the verification succeeds, will store the temporary state as the new global state.

+13. The proposed block is now the current block, and the leader goes back to point 4.
+If there have been additional `ClientTransactions` received by the leader during these steps, they will simply wait in the queue.

+## ClientTransaction verification

+Every `ClientTransaction` is made up of one or more `Instruction`s.
+Every `Instruction` is sent to an existing instance in the global state.
+The `Instruction` can either `spawn` a new instance, `invoke` a method of an instance, or `delete` an existing instance.

+In the case of `invoke`, the `Instruction` also carries a `Command`.
+For all three instruction types, additional `Arguments` might be present to change the way the instruction is interpreted.
+As all this is hashed, the `Arguments` are stored as a slice rather than a map, because maps are not easily hashable.

+To verify a `ClientTranscation`, byzcoin goes over every `Instruction` and verifies the following:

+- can it verify the signature on the `Instruction` using the given `Darc`?
+- does the instance exist and is it of the given contract-type if it's an `invoke` or `delete` instruction?
+- does the contract-type exist for a `spawn` instruction?
+- does the call to the contract return successfully?

+After every call to the instruction of a `ClientTransaction`, a temporary state is updated.
+Every instruction of the `ClientTransaction` is executed with the temporary state of the previous instruction.

 # Structure Definitions

 Following is an overview of the most important structures defined in ByzCoin.